-In cases that are considered independent medical evaluations and those referred as part of litigation, a more comprehensive evaluation is conducted that will be be more sensitive to issues that might be missed by a basic evaluation.
-These evaluations also include a better appraisal of the complex interrelationship of injury severity, previous strengths, personality variables, and education on neurocognitive functioning.
-Medical-legal evaluations can sometimes span over two full-day sessions, involving longer interviews and the administration of more cognitive measures.
-A typical evaluation might be conducted in the following manner:
+In cases that are considered independent medical examinations, and those referred as part of litigation, a more comprehensive evaluation is conducted that will be more sensitive to issues that might be missed by a more basic neuropsychological examination.
+These examinations also include a better appraisal of the complex interrelationship of injury severity, previous strengths, personality variables, and education on neurocognitive functioning and injury perception.
+Medical-legal examinations can sometimes span over two full-day sessions, involving longer interviews and the administration of more cognitive measures.